pdo9141/InterviewPrep/UnitTestProject1/Miscellaneous/ReadMe.txt

 	Nail down your encapsulation, private setters, only allow clients to update fields they are allowed to update
 06) How do you get rid of switch statements?
 	You leverage polymorphism
+07) What's the difference between http and https? http (Hypertext Transfer Protocol) for data communication between browser and server, request/response protocol https (Hypertext Transfer Protocol Secure) is http wrapped in SSL which encrypts communications between browser and server
-07) Describe SSL and TLS, what's the difference?
+08) Describe SSL and TLS, what's the difference?
 	TLS (Transport Layer Security) protocol is the successor of SSL (Secure Sockets Layer) protocol, more secure.
 SSL is the predecessor of TLS
 	Step 1: You purchase an SSL certificate (public/private key pair) from a Certificate Authority or CA (Comodo, Verisign) and install it on your web server.
 			Make sure you ask for SHA 256 (SHA 2), you create Certificate Signing Request (CSR) on your server.
 This process creates the private and public keys on your server.